Folklore: Folklore genres

 United Arab Emirates' traditional folk dance; the women flip their hair sideways in brightly coloured traditional dress.

 Individual folklore artifacts are commonly classified as one of three types: material, verbal or customary lore.
 For the most part self-explanatory, these categories include physical objects (material folklore), common sayings, expressions, stories and songs (verbal folklore), and beliefs and ways of doing things (customary folklore).
 There is also a fourth major subgenre defined for children's folklore and games (childlore), as the collection and interpretation of this fertile topic is particular to school yards and neighborhood streets.
 Each of these genres and their subtypes is intended to organize and categorize the folklore artifacts; they provide common vocabulary and consistent labeling for folklorists to communicate with each other.

 That said, each artifact is unique; in fact, one of the characteristics of all folklore artifacts is their variation within genres and types.
 This is in direct contrast to manufactured goods, where the goal in production is to create identical products, and any variations are considered mistakes.
-It is, however, just this required variation that makes identification and classification of the defining features a challenge.
+It is, however, just this required variation that makes the identification and classification of the defining features a challenge.
 While this classification is essential for the subject area of folkloristics, it remains just labeling and adds little to an understanding of the traditional development and meaning of the artifacts themselves.

 Necessary as they are, genre classifications are misleading in their oversimplification of the subject area.
 Folklore artifacts are never self-contained, they do not stand in isolation but are particulars in the self-representation of a community.
 Different genres are frequently combined with each other to mark an event.
 So a birthday celebration might include a song or formulaic way of greeting the birthday child (verbal), presentation of a cake and wrapped presents (material), as well as customs to honor the individual, such as sitting at the head of the table and blowing out the candles with a wish.
 There might also be special games played at birthday parties, which are not generally played at other times.
 Adding to the complexity of the interpretation, the birthday party for a seven-year-old will not be identical to the birthday party for that same child as a six-year-old, even though they follow the same model.
-For each artifact embodies a single variant of a performance in a given time and space.
+Each artifact embodies a single variant of a performance in a given time and space.
 The task of the folklorist becomes to identify within this surfeit of variables the constants and the expressed meaning that shimmer through all variations: honoring of the individual within the circle of family and friends, gifting to express their value and worth to the group, and of course, the festival food and drink as signifiers of the event.